murphy214/geobuf/README.md

 * CLI executables to convert to and from geobuf from geojson
 * Inplace geobuf sorts to do things like feature mapping about a file out of memory for tiling

+#### Do you need compatibility with Mapbox's Geobuf format?

+The protobuf structure used in this repository is not compatible with Mapbox's Geobuf format, for reasons explained above.
+If you need Mapbox Geobuf compatibility here is another Go library to check out: https://github.com/cairnapp/go-geobuf

 #### Internals

 Below is the geobuf proto file that this implementation is based.